Set up licensing for Cloud Backup

 If you don’t have a Cloud Backup BYOL license, click the chat icon in the lower-right of Cloud Manager to purchase one.

-You use the Digital Wallet page in Cloud Manager to manage BYOL licenses for the Cloud Backup service.
-You can add new licenses and update existing licenses.
+You use the Digital Wallet page in Cloud Manager to manage BYOL licenses.
+You can add new licenses, update existing licenses, and view license status from the Digital Wallet.

 Obtain your Cloud Backup license file

-After you have purchased your Cloud Backup license, you activate the license in Cloud Manager by entering the Cloud Backup serial number and NSS account, or by uploading the NLF license file.
+After you’ve purchased your Cloud Backup license, you activate the license in Cloud Manager either by entering the Cloud Backup serial number and NSS account, or by uploading the NLF license file.
 The steps below show how to get the NLF license file if you plan to use that method.

 Sign in to the NetApp Support Site and click Systems > Software Licenses.